Table of Contents

 How To File Past Due Returns With IRS (E-File & Paper-File)

-Once completed the past due returns will need to be filed with the IRS.
+Once prepared the prior year tax returns will need to be filed with the IRS.
 The most recent three years of returns may usually be electronically submitted or e-filed with the IRS; and the older returns paper-filed and mailed to the IRS.
+Go to where to file paper tax returns for a correct and up to date mailing address.

 New York State Considerations